 So that you are placed in the correct conditionality group during and after your pregnancy.

 If you have already provided a MATB1 and have a stillbirth, miscarriage or termination of pregnancy you will need to tell Universal Credit.
-This is because it may effect your work related requirements.
+This is because it may affect your work related requirements.

 If you think you're unfit for work resulting from stillbirth, miscarriage or termination of pregnancy then you should contact Universal Credit.

 If you have a stillbirth you will be in the no work-related requirements group for 15 weeks following the date of birth.
 You will need to provide a stillbirth certificate along with your name, address and National Insurance number.